reading-stiener/Freeman-scavenger-hunt-app/README.md

 # Freeman-scavenger-hunt-app
 Web application built for a house event at Connecticut College.
 This application was built for mobile devices.
-The idea is the have a 10 to 20 questions or riddles around a dorm that are accessible by QR codes.
+The idea was to have 10 to 20 questions or riddles around a dorm that are accessible by QR codes.
 Logged in users could access the riddles by scanning the QR codes.